-Unless you will be on internship, all full-time students working 10-20 hours/week at their assistantship must be enrolled in a minimum of 9 hours and a maximum of 13 hours each semester.
+Unless you will be on internship, all full-time students working 10-25 hours/week at their assistantship must be enrolled in a minimum of 9 hours and a maximum of 13 hours each semester.
 These hours may be of any type (graded or pass/fail credits).
-If your assistantship is for more than 20 hours per week, you must enroll in 9 hours but are capped at 6 graded credit hours (2 classes) and 3 non-graded credit hours (thesis/dissertation/practicum).
-Keep these parameters in mind as you plan out your classes and assistantship preferences.